ctmshout

 <fullPathFileName>

-Defines the name and full path of a file containing the utility parameters.
-In this file, each parameter and its values (if any) are on a separate line with the same syntax they would have on the command line.
+Defines the filename and full directory path of a file that contains the utility parameters.
+In this file, each parameter and its values (if any) are written on a separate line with the same syntax that they would have on the command line.

 • Prepare and save files of utility parameters that can be reused.

-• Specify utility input longer than the number of characters allowed in the command line.
+• Define utility input that is longer than the number of characters allowed in the command line.

-• The following command sends the message, File not found, to the Alerts window and associates it with a job whose Order ID is 1234:
+• The following command sends the message, File not found, to the Alerts window and associates it with a job whose run ID is 1234:

 ctmshout -ORDERID 1234 -USER EM \